timothyholmes/mottled-moth-rocks/_drafts/process.md

 # Summary

-I've been doing this for a few years now, an accomplished much with it.
+I've been doing this for a few years now, and have accomplished much with it.

-* Ton of books / TV / Movies
+* Read ~23 books a year
 * Dropped 25lbs
 * Released 2 projects as Mottled Moth
 * Deployed a ton of great code